Posts

 Image

-The Flesh Hounds of Khorne are crimson hued half-canine, half-reptilian hunting beasts.
-Their blank-white eyes are hooded beneath hooded brows and their slavering mouths are full of razor sharp fangs.
-They have blood matted hair running down their backs and across their shoulders and around their necks are great brazen collars, forged at Khorne's feet.
-This is the description of the Flesh hounds, I wanted to achieve in my painting.
-More of my How to paint... articles can be found here.
-Including Bloodletters of Khorne and Daemonettes of Slaanesh.
-Paints Required: Chaos Black spray Khorne Red Wazdakka Red Nuln Oil Rhinox Hide Cadian Fleshtone Druchii Violet Carroburg Crimson Warplock Bronze Brass Scorpion Runelord Brass Agrax Earthshade Warpfiend Grey Ulthuan Grey Mechanicum Standard Grey Ushabti Bone Dawnstone Administratum Grey Screamer Pink Undercoat with Chaos Black spray.
-To begin with basecoat all of the flesh of the miniature with Khorne Red .
-A little water was added to
+How I Paint Fleshhounds of Khorne The Flesh Hounds of Khorne are crimson-hued, half-canine, half-reptilian hunting beasts.
+Their blank white eyes sit beneath heavy brows, and their slavering mouths are filled with razor-sharp fangs.
+They have blood-matted hair running down their backs and across their shoulders, and around their necks hang great brazen collars, said to be forged at Khorne’s feet.
+New to painting Warhammer Miniatures → Start here: Warhammer Painting Made Simple For other miniature painting guides → Faction Painting Hubs This is the description of the Flesh Hounds that I wanted to achieve in my painting.
+Paints Required: Chaos Black spray Khorne Red Wazdakka Red Nuln Oil Rhinox Hide Cadian Fleshtone Druchii Violet Carroburg Crimson Warplock Bronze Brass Scorpion Runelord Brass Agrax Earthshade Warpfiend Grey Ulthuan Grey Mechanicum Standard Grey Ushabti Bone Dawnstone Administratum Grey Screamer Pink Undercoat the miniature with Chaos Black spray .
+To begin, basecoat a...

 Hobby Goals - January 2024